modular-magician/terraform-provider-google-beta/website/docs/r/workbench_instance.html.markdown

 * `metadata` -
   (Optional)
   Optional.
 Custom metadata to apply to this instance.
+Note that the `serial-port-logging-enable` can be set but is not updatable.

 * `enable_ip_forwarding` -
   (Optional)